kobenguyent/codeceptjs-qaseio/readme.md

 ##### Configuration

-Add this plugin to config file:
+Add this plugin to CodeceptJS config file:

 ```js
 ...